-• There has been a historical precedent of delinquent payments made to oil and gas producers in the region from the KRG.
-See further discussion on collectability of these receivables in note 2(e)(ii) and note 20.
+There has been a historical precedent of delinquent payments made to oil and gas producers in the region from the KRG.
+See further discussion on collectability of these receivables in note 20.

 (2) Summary of Significant Accounting Policies

 (a) Statement of Compliance